+Conclusion: See conclusion from previous question.

 3 Phase 2 Discussion

 Following discussion in Phase 1 to agree on the high-level details of the different solutions, Phase 2 will discuss feasibility and pros/cons of the different solutions.

 For phase 2 discussion, rapporteur suggests that discussion focuses on the key issues associated with each approach which were mentioned by companies during phase 1.
 Specifically, companies should have a common understanding of whether each mentioned issue can be resolved with reasonable specification/design effort.
 More importantly, whether an issue is limited to design complexity, or affects performance or extendibility of multi-hop should be better understood based on company inputs.